dennisinteractive/drupal_polaris_project/README.md

 ## Installing Polaris

-Create project will install Polaris into the docroot directory.
+Create project will install Polaris into the web directory.
 You can now install Polaris as you would with any Drupal 8 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).

 ## Updating Polaris

 To update Polaris, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
 This command will check every dependency for a new version, downloads it and updates the `composer.lock` accordingly.
-After that you can run `drush updb` in the docroot folder to update the database of your site.
+After that you can run `drush updb` in the web folder to update the database of your site.

 ### File update